 Piano scales are an important part of developing your playing skills and understanding the building blocks of music.
 They help enormously to understand key signatures.

 If you have ever wondered why pianists play them, how they work and what the benefits are then you are in the right place.
 With a simple formula you will learn to play major, minor and blues scales.
-Soon you will be experiencing the advantages of scales in your playing.
+If you incorporate a few minutes of learning and practicing scales into your daily schedule, you’ll soon see the advantages of making time for scales.

 What are piano scales?

 Musical Scales are commonly misunderstood, but they are actually quite simple.
 Scales are a group of notes, in alphabetical order, that are a specific distance apart from each other.
 We think of scales as having two parts, a root and a quality.

 In the F major scale, the Root is “F”, which is the note that we begin counting our scale from, it is our first letter in our musical alphabet in this scale.

 The quality of the F major scale is major.
 This means our pattern of whole steps and half steps will be the exact same as every other “Major Scale”.
 So, even though an F Major Scale and an A Major Scale have different Root Notes, their scale “Qualities” are the same.
 This is why we are going to teach you the piano scales for beginners.
 Starting with the pattern for all major scales, and then you will learn all of the scales simultaneously, instead of just one.